Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

-low blood counts - temozolomide may decrease the number of white blood cells, red blood cells and platelets.
+low blood counts - this medicine may decrease the number of white blood cells, red blood cells, and platelets.
 You may be at increased risk for infections and bleeding.

 signs of infection - fever or chills, cough, sore throat, pain or difficulty passing urine